-Admission with Advanced Standing: Students transferring to Coahoma Junior College from other institutions will be admitted to advanced standing, provided they present evidence of having completed with a passing grade work which they are submitting.
+ADMISSION WITH ADVANCED STANDING: Students transferring to Coahoma Junior College from other institutions will be admitted to advanced standing, provided they present evidence of having completed with a passing grade work which they are submitting.
 A transcript of credits earned at other institutions must be mailed directly to the Registrar's office, and should reach Coahoma Junior College prior to the student's enrollment.

-Admission to Vocational-Technical Division and Vetterans' Courses: Applicants to the Vocational-Technical Division and Veterans' Courses will be admitted to these Divisions if they have completed the fourth grade in elementary school and meet the following requirements:
+ADMISSION TO VOCATIONAL-TECHNICAL DIVISION AND VETERANS' COURSES: Applicants to the Vocational-Technical Division and Veterans' Courses will be admitted to these Divisions if they have completed the fourth grade in elementary school and meet the following requirements:

-- 1. Non-veterans will be admitted to the Vocational-Technical Courses if they are 21 years of age or above, and are legal residents of Mississippi. - 2.
-Veterans of the Korean War will be admitted to the Veterans' Courses if they present discharge papers in evidence of military service.
+- 1. Non-veterans will be admitted to the Vocational-Technical Courses if they are 21 years of age or above, and are legal residents of Mississippi. - Veterans of the Korean War will be admitted to the Veterans' Courses if they present discharge papers in evidence of military service.